Laminotomy procedure explained Stefan Prada, M.D.

 Learn about a laminotomy procedure at Laser Spine Institute, as described from start to finish by Dr. Stefan Prada, M.D., orthopedic spine surgeon.

-At Laser Spine Institute, surgeons perform a procedure called a laminotomy using an endoscopic - or minimally invasive - approach that does not require hospitalization.
+At Laser Spine Institute, surgeons perform a procedure called a laminotomy using a minimally invasive approach that does not require hospitalization.